top of page

 MEMBERS

-SARAH BENICHOU / Independent journalist
+SARAH BENICHOU / Journalism

-MARC BERNARDOT / Sociologist
+MARC BERNARDOT / Sociology

-Professor, Université d’Aix-Marseille – MESOPOLHIS
+Professor, Université d’Aix-Marseille – MESOPOLHIS.

-JULIE CHANSEL / Independent journalist
+JULIE CHANSEL / Journalism

 Author and educator, École Supérieure de Journalisme de Montpellier (ESJ-Pro).

-OLIVIER CLOCHARD / Geographer
+OLIVIER CLOCHARD / Geography

 Head of CNRS research at Université de Poitiers – MIGRINTER.

-FRANCESCO CORREALE / Historian
+FRANCESCO CORREALE / History

-Université de Tours - CITERES
+Université de Tours - CITERES.

 VIRGINIE DAUDIN

-MARIE CHRISTINE HUBERT / Historian
+MARIE CHRISTINE HUBERT / History

 Responsible for WWII archival collection, Dept. of Seine Maritime (Rouen) Archives.